openstack/cloudkitty-specs/specs/train/add_v2_storage_driver_elasticsearch.rst

 On most benchmarks (and from what could be determined from POCs), data insertion into Elasticsearch is slower than insertion into InfluxDB.
-However, Elasticsearch is faster for aggreations.
+However, Elasticsearch is faster for aggregations.
 However, once CloudKitty has caught up with the current timestamp, not many insertions are required.
-Moreover, Elasticsearch's support for clustering and for tuning should allow for a better overall perfomance in the end.
+Moreover, Elasticsearch's support for clustering and for tuning should allow for a better overall performance in the end.

 Other deployer impact
 ---------------------